eihe/Ilfhocail/README.md

 ## json file

-A large collection of MWEs automatically extracted from Líonra Séimeantach na Gaeilge (The Irish Language Semantic Network) and Gluais Tí Pota Focal.
+A large collection (17,592) of MWEs automatically extracted from Líonra Séimeantach na Gaeilge (The Irish Language Semantic Network), Gluais Tí Pota Focal, and An Sruth.

 POS information and English translations, where included in the lexical resource, are included.

-## txt file

-A list of Irish idioms, multiword expressions, and phrases from An Sruth.
+Broad POS tags were added using UDPipe.

-Both of these resources are useful as training data, as part of a pre-processing pipeline for tasks such as parsing, and as a database for linguistic research.
+This resource is useful as training data, as part of a pre-processing pipeline for tasks such as parsing, and as a database for linguistic research.

 ## Links to resources used